 EEG features include:

 - EEG_Feature_2Hz: EEG features (power spectral density: PSD, differential entropy: DE) from the total frequency band (1~50 Hz) with a 2 Hz frequency resolution.
-The fields "psd_movingAve", "psd_LDS", "de_movingAve", and "de_LDS" indicate PSD with moving average, PSD with linear dynamic system, DE with moving average, and DE with linear dynamic system, respectively.
+The fields "psd_movingAve", "psd_LDS", "de_movingAve", and "de_LDS" indicate PSD with a moving average, PSD with a linear dynamic system, DE with a moving average, and DE with a linear dynamic system, respectively.
 The data format is channel*sample_number*frequency_bands (17*885*25).
-The first 1-5 in the first dimension 'channel' are corresponding to temporal brain areas, and the last 7-17 are corresponding to posterior brain areas.
+The first 1–5 in the first dimension 'channel' correspond to temporal brain areas, and the last 7–17 correspond to posterior brain areas.

-- Forehead EEG feature files have similar architecture with EEG feature's, but there has only four channels for the data tensor (4*885*25 and 4*885*5).
+- Forehead EEG feature files have a similar architecture to EEG features, but there are only four channels for the data tensor (4*885*25 and 4*885*5).

 - EOG features.
-The fields "features_table_ica", "features_table_minus", and "features_table_icav_minh" indicate forehead EOG features corresponding to different VEO and HEO separation methods using ICA and minus approaches.
+The fields "features_table_ica", "features_table_minus", and "features_table_icav_minh" indicate forehead EOG features that correspond to different VEO and HEO separation methods using ICA and minus approaches.
 The data format is sample number*feature dimension (885*36).

-- The PERCLOS label files contain continuous vigilance labels (range from 0 to 1) calculated from eye tracking data.
+- The PERCLOS label files contain continuous vigilance labels (ranging from 0 to 1) calculated from eye tracking data.

-If you feel the dataset helpful for your study, please add the following reference to your publications.
+If you feel that the dataset is helpful for your study, please add the following references to your publications.